catdude2000/102-Learning-journal/prepTheGrowthMindset.md

 EFFECTIVE COURAGE 11
 FOUR WAYS TO ACT 10
 90/120
 I consider myself pretty good at identifying and challenging biases.
-I actually find it a road to peacefullness of the mind.
+I actually find it a road to peacefulness of the mind.
 I hate not being able to understand the actions of others.
 The answers that society throws at us, such as greed, stupidity, evil are not inherent more for one person to the next, generally speaking.
 As a white male, I do find it challenging to openly discuss biases, as most societal biases relating to gender and race don't affect me negatively.
 I fear that I may be more out of touch than I realize, or that I may be ignored or revered for seeming that way.

 ## Things I want to know more about